MicrosoftDocs/OfficeDocs-SharePoint/migration/upload-on-premises-content-to-sharepoint-online-using-powershell-cmdlets.md

 - JobId: ID of the job in SPO.

-- ReportingQueueUri: SPO Azure queue that stores the real-time progress messages of the migration.
+- ReportingQueueUri: SharePoint Azure queue that stores the real-time progress messages of the migration.

 - Encryption: Encryption key and method used during uploading the content to Azure.
 This is required when you decrypt the queue messages and import logs.